learn-co-students/partial-derivatives-lab-data-science-intro-000/README.md

 > This represents that $\frac{\delta f}{\delta y}3x = 0$

-Now let's write a function `df_dy` that takes multiple terms and returns an list of tuples that represent the derivative of our multivariable function.
+Now let's write a function `df_dy` that takes multiple terms and returns a list of tuples that represent the derivative of our multivariable function.
 So here is our function: $ f(x, y) = 4x^2y + 3x + y$.

 ```python